 Chronic hunger and malnourishment is worst in Asia, Africa and Latin America — the very regions we work in at The Hunger Project.

-- 690 million people are chronically undernourished.
+- 811 million people lived in hunger in 2020.
 This is a continuation of a multi-year increase in hungry people around the world — a trend largely attributed to climate change, economic inequality and conflict.

 - 99% of the world’s undernourished people live in mid- and low-income countries.